 - 1. Children develop self-help and personal hygiene skills - 2.
 Children begin to develop the knowledge and skills necessary to make nutritious food choices - 3.
 Children begin to develop an awareness of potential hazards in their environment - 4.
-Children develop competence and confidence in activities that require gross-and fine-motor skills along with physical development, social and emotional development, language development, and cognition.
+Children develop competence and confidence in activities that require gross-and fine-motor skills cognition.
 The approaches to learning standards build on the preschool social emotional development standards.